 What to do

-If you ever get bored at Lancelin, then you are doing something wrong.
-I would highly recommend you visit the bakery, which is at the back of the main shopping complex (which is quite small).
-They have some great food.
-Another great place to take a look is the Lancelin Jetty, which is just north of the shops.
-Here the Crayfish boats come and unload their catch and then re stock up on bait.
+It’s not uncommon to see the crayfish boats come and unload their catch and then re stock up on bait.
 Be careful of vehicles driving on the jetty while you are there.
-The jetty is quite a good place to fish, so throw out a few lines if you’re into fishing.
+The jetty is also quite a good place to fish, so throw out a few lines if you’re into fishing.

 One of the main reasons I go to Lancelin so often is the Sand Dunes.
 These can be found by following the main road through Lancelin, turning left and then you will see a big sign saying ‘off-road area’ on the right.
-If you have a two wheel drive car you can still drive in, just make sure you park on the hard rocky surface at the base of the dunes.
-Don’t try and take a two wheel drive car through even a little bit of sand; we have pulled a number of tourists out!
+If you have a 2WD car you can still drive in, just make sure you park on the hard rocky surface at the entrance, or if its solid at the base of the dunes.
+Don’t try and take a 2WD car through even a little bit of sand; we have pulled a number of tourists out!

 The dunes get used by buggies, motorbikes, sand boarders and four wheel drives.
 There are usually at least a few serious injuries at these dunes each year (primarily motorbike riders), so make sure you are careful.
 You can hire motorbikes out by the hour (but it’s expensive) or you can simply walk around and have a good time.